openid/AppAuth-iOS/README.md

-# AppAuth for iOS
+# AppAuth for iOS and macOS

 [![Build Status](https://www.bitrise.io/app/8e4dbca635a964dc.svg?token=8rT4oJnhjUuFWH-QvXuJzg&branch=master)](https://www.bitrise.io/app/8e4dbca635a964dc)

-AppAuth for iOS is a client SDK for communicating with [OAuth 2.0] (https://tools.ietf.org/html/rfc6749) and [OpenID Connect] (http://openid.net/specs/openid-connect-core-1_0.html) providers.
+AppAuth for iOS and macOS is a client SDK for communicating with [OAuth 2.0] (https://tools.ietf.org/html/rfc6749) and [OpenID Connect] (http://openid.net/specs/openid-connect-core-1_0.html) providers.
 It strives to directly map the requests and responses of those specifications, while following